WinstonH/docker-for-heroku/shadowsocks/README.md

 Heroku + shadowsocks \
 Deploy shadowsocks on heroku
 ## Principle
-Simple-obfs convert the traffic into websocket instead of ordinary tcp connection, which could server behind nginx. \
+Simple-obfs convert the traffic into websocket instead of ordinary tcp connection, which could serve behind nginx. \
 Theoretically, this enables ss-server to use any CDN that support websocket traffic, for example, Cloudflare.
 ## Password
 Config env "PASSWORD" to set password \